Public decision list college of mayor and Alderman May 6, 2020

 public decision list 20200506

-4. Research evaluation and further development CMD/ Paul van Liempd
+4. Research evaluation and further development cmd./ Paul van Liempd

 The college decides:

-of K2;
+from K2;

-to develop this further in a concrete plan of action.
+to elaborate this further in a concrete plan of action.

 take note of the report, endorse the findings and have the recommendations